 How media-law savvy are your students?
 Before you let your students touch a keyboard, have them take our 30-minute comprehensive test or one of our quick quizzes on libel, invasion of privacy, copyright, cyberlaw, reporter's privilege, press freedom, the First Amendment or access law to test their understanding of their rights and responsibilities as high school journalists.

 Need help putting together a lesson or workshop on common media law issues faced by high school student journalists?
 Our series of free, downloadable PowerPoint classroom presentations might be just what you're looking for.
 We also have several handouts of frequently asked questions for topics ranging from copyright and fair use to protecting sources to publishing on the Internet and more.
 You can also download our "Learning from the Headlines" series that helps you use recent news events to spark classroom discussion and demonstrate how legal principles are at work every day in the newsroom and out in the field.

-Lesson plans produced by the Freedom Forum's First Amendment Center provide a good starting point for a discussion of the history and purpose of the First Amendment.
+Primers by the Newseum Institute are a good starting point for a discussion of the history and purpose of the First Amendment.

 Looking for a textbook or an ebook for your students?
 SPLC's Law of the Student Press is an essential reference tool for any classroom, newsroom or studio where journalists are being trained.
 In layman's language, it explains how to use the law to safely gather and share information, how to defend against threats to press freedom and how to stay on the right side of copyright, libel and privacy law.

 Written and approved by the Journalism Education Association, advisers can use these standards to show administrators the various tasks and approaches they carry out in their programs.
 In the spirit of the First Amendment, the guidelines focus on the process of publishing student media, not the student product.
 The guidelines are appropriate for both high school and college-level programs.